-Hodgkin lymphoma most often starts in the lymph nodes in the chest, neck or underarm.
+Hodgkin lymphoma is less common than non-Hodgkin lymphoma and frequently starts in the lymph nodes in the chest, neck or underarm.
 It may spread to other lymph nodes or organs, such as the liver or lungs.

 Treating Hodgkin Lymphoma

-If a first-line therapy does not work - or stops working - you may receive second-line therapy.
+If a first-line therapy (first treatment used) does not work – or stops working – you may receive second-line therapy.
 Several chemotherapy combinations for both may be considered.

 You may also receive chemotherapy along with radiation therapy or before a stem cell transplant.

-Targeted therapies have been specifically developed to attack a specific molecule in cancer cells — often with less harm to normal cells than chemotherapy or radiation therapy.
-Monoclonal antibodies (mAbs — pronounced “mabs”) may be an option for both classical and nodular lymphocyte-predominant Hodgkin lymphomas.
-It may work if the lymphoma cells have a certain protein on their surfaces.
+Targeted therapies are drugs or other substances that interfere with the specific molecules involved in the development of tumor cells.
+Monoclonal antibodies (mAbs — pronounced “mabs”) may be an option for both types of Hodgkin lymphoma.
 The mAbs are laboratory-made versions of immune system proteins designed to attack cancer cells.
-A mAb that carries a toxin to the cancer cell may be used as a first-line treatment of later-stage classical Hodgkin lymphoma combined with chemotherapy.
+A mAb that carries a toxin to the cancer cell, called an antibody drug conjugate, may be used as a first-line treatment of later-stage classical Hodgkin lymphoma along with chemotherapy.

-Stem cell transplantation may be used if other treatment options are not effective (see Stem Cell Transplantation).
+Stem cell transplantation may be used if other treatment options are not effective.
 Doctors most often use stem cells from the patient’s own body (an autologous stem cell transplant).
 These are harvested, frozen and returned to the patient after high-dose chemotherapy.

 Surgery is not used for most lymphomas but may be used to remove a tumor or the spleen.